jaredcnance/jaredcnance.github.io/_posts/2016-12-10-2016-refactoring-legacy-projects.markdown

 - single class per file
 - create visualizations of the current state and the desired state

-## 2. Major Contexts
+## 2. Implement Common Patterns

 After I made my "simple" fixes, I had a good enough understanding of the code and its intent to start attacking some of the major areas.
-I identified each of these and for this particular application there were four of these:
+The next step was to start implementing common design patterns.
+This particular project leaned on no common design practices or patterns.
+During the first phase of the refactor I was able to identify several large areas of opportunities:

 - Logic-View Separation
     - **problem**: most logic was performed by the view